Asana/python-asana-preview/docs/StatusUpdatesApi.md

     api_instance = status_updates_api.StatusUpdatesApi(api_client)
     status_gid = "321654" # str | The status update to get.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["parent","num_likes","author","created_at","created_by","modified_at","num_hearts","resource_subtype","status_type","text","html_text","hearts","likes","liked","title","hearted"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["hearts","html_text","created_by","status_type","title","num_hearts","resource_subtype","likes","modified_at","text","created_at","liked","hearted","author","num_likes","parent"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: